There are several ways to power your Hexabitz modules and arrays.

 - Using DC-DC power module (H03R0) with DC power supply or any other DC source > 5V.

 - Power your modules directly with single-cell LiPo/LiFo battery.
-A single LiPo/LiFo cell is usually 3.5-4,2V.
-Thus, you will need to add a diode in series to get ~0.5V voltage drop and keep voltage level appropriate for the MCUs.
-This configuration saves you the cost and size of a power module.
+A single LiPo/LiFo cell is usually between 3.5~4.2V.
+Thus, you will need to add a diode in series to get ~0.5V voltage drop and to keep the voltage level suitable for the MCUs.
+This configuration saves the cost and size of powering the module.